EllyessB/linear-solvers/README.md

 ## Further information:

-The project report in this repository contains further information about the code design, a discussion of the solver routines and compares performance of the solvers.
 More detailed documentation for each method in the code can be found in the relevant .cpp and .h files.

 ## Credits:
-Team std-overflow: Ollie Bell, Ellyess Benmoufok and Nadya Mere
+Group: Ollie Bell, Ellyess Benmoufok and Nadya Mere